|

 As a general principle, a successful party to litigation is deprived of the results of judgment in the most exceptional circumstances.
 These circumstances may be that an appeal would be rendered nugatory if the Appellant had to “deliver” the results of the judgment before the appeal is heard.
 Another example would be the ruin of an Appellant if the judgment is not stayed.
 The grant or refusal of stay pending appeal is a discretionary matter, but stay is only granted where the applicant has shown, at least, compelling grounds for stay.

-The affidavits sworn in respect of this Application show me that each party believes the other will be unable to pay on the outcome of the appeaappeal.
+The affidavits sworn in respect of this Application show me that each party believes that the other will be unable to pay on the outcome of the appeal.
 I note that the Applicant has shown that the Respondent has some properties which are heavily encumbered, and that the Respondent claims that the Applicant is closing down operations as the debt-collecting branch of the Bank.

 to the State if the appeal is unsuccessful, and the Bank is unable to pay.